Mortgage Support

 - the applicant is in full-time education;

-- the applicant is awaiting refugee decision.
+- the applicant is awaiting a refugee decision.

 A means test applies for mortgage interest supplement.
 The community welfare officer assesses the applicant’s means.
 It considers all sources of income except certain limited excepted income.
 Any capital owned is assessed as part of the means test.
 This includes savings and investments.